ipdk-io/networking-recipe/docs/guides/es2k/installing-acc-sdk.md

 ## Obtain the ACC-RL SDK

-You wukk need to obtain the software packages for the Intel&reg; IPU E2100 from the manufacturer.
+You will need to obtain the software packages for the Intel&reg; IPU E2100 from the manufacturer.

 The ACC-RL SDK package is a tarball whose name ends in `acc-rl-sdk`, such